-- A slight increase in the expected volatility used in isolation would result in a slight increase in the (a) fair value measurement of the derivative component in relation to the convertible bonds, and vice versa.
-As a result of the volatile financial market in 2022, management adjusted the sensitivity rate from -5% to 5% for the purpose of performing the sensitivity analysis.
-A 5% increase in the expected volatility holding all other variables constant would increase the carrying amount of the derivative component in relation to the convertible bonds by HK\$39,000 (2021: N/A). - (b) A slight increase in the expected volatility used in isolation would result in a slight increase in the fair value measurement of the derivative financial liabilities, and vice versa.
-As a result of the volatile financial market in 2022, management adjusted the sensitivity rate from -5% to 5% for the purpose of performing the sensitivity analysis.
-A 5% increase in the expected volatility holding all other variables constant would increase the carrying amount of the derivative financial liabilities by HK\$3,000 (2021: N/A). - (c) A slight increase in the probability-adjusted revenues and profits used in isolation would result in a slight increase in the fair value measurement of the contingent consideration payables, and vice versa.
-As a result of the volatile financial market in 2022, management adjusted the sensitivity rate from -5% to 5% for the purpose of performing the sensitivity analysis.
-A 5% increase in the probability-adjusted profits holding all other variables constant would increase the carrying amount of the contingent consideration payables by HK\$307,000 (2021: N/A).
+- (a) A slight increase in the expected volatility used in isolation would result in a slight increase in the fair value measurement of the derivative component in relation to the convertible bonds, and vice versa.
+As a result of the volatile financial market in 2023, management adjusted the sensitivity rate from -5% to 5% (2022: -5% to 5%) for the purpose of performing the sensitivity analysis.
+A 5% (2022: 5%) increase in the expected volatility holding all other variables constant would increase the carrying amount of the derivative component in relation to the convertible bonds by HK\$108,000 (2022: HK\$39,000). - (b) A slight increase in the expected volatility used in isolation would result in a slight increase in the fair value measurement of the derivative financial liabilities, and vice versa.
+As a result of the volatile financial market in 2023, management adjusted the sensitivity rate from -5% to 5% (2022: -5% to 5%) for the purpose of performing the sensitivity analysis.
+A 5% (2022: 5%) increase in the expected volatility holding all other variables constant would increase the carrying amount of the derivative financial liabilities by HK\$60,000 (2022: HK\$3,000). - (c) A slight increase in the probability-adjusted revenues and (loss) profits used in isolation would result in a slight increase in the fair value measurement of the contingent consideration payables, and vice versa.
+As a result of the volatile financial market in 2023, management adjusted the sensitivity rate from -5% to 5% (2022: -5% to 5%) for the purpose of performing the sensitivity analysis.
+A 5% decrease in the probability-adjusted (loss) (2022: a 5% increase in the probabilityadjusted profits) holding all other variables constant would increase the carrying amount of the contingent consideration payables by nil (2022: HK\$307,000).